Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: Introduction

 In this paper, we return to the much-studied question of the evolution of zeros of high-degree polynomials under repeated differentiation.
 We also consider the evolution of zeros under repeated applications of a differential operator of the form

-For now, the reader may think that $a$ and $b$ are non-negative integers, although we will eventually remove this assumption.
+For now, the reader may think that $a$ and $b$ are non-negative integers, although we will eventually allow greater generality.
 We take the initial polynomial to be a random polynomial with independent coefficients, of the sort studied by Kabluchko and Zaporozhets in \cite{KZ}, in which case the empirical root distribution of the initial polynomial will be asymptotically radial.

 We propose that under repeated applications of the operator in (\ref{TheOp}), the zeros will move approximately under certain \textit{explicit} curves, depending on the limiting distribution of zeros of the initial polynomial.
 See Idea \ref{abMotion.idea} for the precise formula.
 In the case $a=0$, $b=1$ of repeated differentiation, our proposal says that the zeros should evolve radially inward \textit{with constant speed}; see Idea \ref{radialMotion.idea}.
 We then establish our general proposal rigorously at the bulk level.
 This means that we describe the limiting distribution of zeros of the evolved polynomial as a push-forward of the limiting distribution of zeros of the original polynomial, under a map given by the formulas in Idea \ref{abMotion.idea}.
 Even in the case of repeated differentiation, this result is new (Theorem \ref{pushRepeated.thm}).